jacobkap/ucrbook/docs/index.md

 <p class="caption">(\#fig:unnamed-chunk-1)The edit button for how to make edits of this book.</p>
 </div>

 Please only use the above two methods to contribute or make suggestions about the book.
-Don't email me.
-While it's a bit more work for you to do it this way, since you'll need to make a GitHub account if you don't already have one, it helps me.
-I wrote this book, in part, to help my career so having evidence that people read it and are contributing to it is important to me.
-It's a way to publicly measure the book's impact.
+While it's a bit more work for you to do it this way, since you'll need to make a GitHub account if you don't already have one, it helps me organize all the questions in one place and update the book if I decide to add answers to certain questions.